Getting Started in Biotech Stock Trading

-For the most part, these three hacks to trade biotech stocks like a pro should get you up and potentially trading pharmaceutical and biotech stocks.
+For the most part, these three tips for trading biotech stocks like a pro should get you up and potentially trading pharmaceutical and biotech stocks.
 Keep in mind, this isn’t going to be easy and you’ll need to approach trading these stocks with a lot of grit.

 BioPharmCatalyst is a free and easy-to-use tool that helps to filter for potential trading opportunities.

-Now, you could look up all the upcoming catalysts.
+Once you get to the site, you can look up all the upcoming catalysts.
 For example, I like to go to “Catalyst Calendars” on the left hand sidebar of the website.
 From there, I select “FDA Calendar”.
-This gives you an idea of what companies are reporting key data points and when.
-This helps to potentially reduce risks when trading biotech stocks.
+This gives me an idea of what companies are reporting key data points and when.
+This helps me to potentially reduce risks when trading biotech stocks.

 For example, if you are long a biotech stock based on technical analysis, thinking it could break out due to some chart pattern, you should look at the website to see whether the company is reporting any clinical trial data.
 The last thing you want to do is hold onto a biotech stock into a catalyst event.
 The reason being: It’s highly risky and the company could report poor data results.
 If this happens, you could potentially lose over 25%.
 We don’t want that to happen.